How Outfishers Does Business

 A lot of businesses these days seem to have forgotton what it means to be a good business.

-It doesn't mean lobbing slick words like 'customer service', 'solutions', and 'support' at people that spend money with you.
+It doesn't mean lobbing slick words like 'customer service', 'solutions', and 'support' at people that spend money with us.

-It means standing behind your products.
-It means fixing problems.
+It means standing behind our products.
+It means fixing customers problems.
 It means helping people.

-And if we do those things, we are confident we'll have you on our side.
+And if we do those things, we are confident we'll earn your business time and again.

 If you have questions, we're here to answer them.

-If you call, one of us will answer (yes, like actually pick up the phone and say "Hello") or call you back.
+If you call, one of us will answer (yes, actually pick up the phone and say "Hello") or at least call you back if we're busy.

 If you email, we don't send automated reponses.
-You will get a written response from a bona fide human being on the other end.
+You will get a written response from one of us on the other end.

 Do the right thing and we'll all be better off.